Saboor-Hamedi/my-nvim-config/notes.md

     * You must be patient
     * You must pratice alot
     * You must know how remember the keysmaps (shortcuts)

+ ## Move around
+    Move the cursor to the right `h`
+    Move the cursor to the left 'l'
+    Move the cursor to down `j`
+    Move the cursor to top `k`

  Delete insid the double qoute
  "Delete me with " -> ci"  lets say there insid the double qoute there are text